 17. When Darkness Falls

 Markham, a war veteran, lives on his pension.
 He is confined to a small room devoid of family and companionship and is considered a social outcast for reasons that are beyond his control.
 Through this story, Bond tries to highlight and sensitize society about the plight of humble people like Markham.
-It is a touching story that can help children develop empathy toward people.
+It is one of the best moral stories for kids which helps foster empathy and understanding towards others.

 18. The Hidden Pool